2014-15 General Catalog

 Chemical engineers are well-suited to make major contributions toward meeting challenges for the environment, energy, and sustainable development.
 The Department of Chemical and Biochemical Engineering has an active research program in the environmental areas of air pollution, biofuels, atmospheric chemistry, atmospheric CO2 fluxes, environmental change, bioremediation, and the design of new environmentally compatible technologies.
 Particular emphasis is placed on the chemistry and physics of local, regional, and global air-pollution problems.
 Research in support of this activity includes high-speed computing and detailed sensitivity analysis.

 This work involves three centers and institutes on campus.
 The Center for Global and Regional Environmental Research brings together University scientists and scholars from more than 20 disciplines, including chemistry, civil and environmental engineering, geography, geology, law, and medicine.
 The center's chief area of concern is environmental change.
 Chemical and biochemical engineering researchers interact with scientists at IIHR—Hydroscience & Engineering, a research institute focusing on applied fluid mechanics; their collaborations involve environmental fluid mechanics and air pollution field studies.
-The Nanoscience and Nanotechnology Institute at UI provides an interdisciplinary home for chemical and biochemical researchers working on the development, application, and environmental and health effects of nanomaterials.
+The Nanoscience and Nanotechnology Institute provides an interdisciplinary home for chemical and biochemical researchers working on the development, application, and environmental and health effects of nanomaterials.

 Photopolymerizations are chain reactions in which a liquid monomer is converted to a solid, durable polymer in a process triggered by light of the appropriate wavelength.
 The use of light, rather than heat, to drive a polymerization reaction offers advantages in developing new processes or products.